shotarok/gateway-api-inference-extension/docs/proposals/002-api-proposal/README.md

         // If not specified, the target model name is defaulted to the ModelName parameter.
         // ModelName is often in reference to a LoRA adapter.
         TargetModels []TargetModel
-        // Reference to the InferencePool that the model registers to.
-It must exist in the same namespace.
+        // PoolRef is a reference to the inference pool, the pool must exist in the same namespace.
-        PoolReference *LocalObjectReference
+        PoolRef PoolObjectReference
+}

+// PoolObjectReference identifies an API object within the namespace of the
+// referrer.
+type PoolObjectReference struct {
+        // Group is the group of the referent.
+        Group Group

+        // Kind is kind of the referent.
+For example "InferencePool".
+        Kind Kind

+        // Name is the name of the referent.
+        Name ObjectName
 }

 // Defines how important it is to serve the model compared to other models.